KalfinSyah/cli-app-windows-11-toolbox/README.md

 # Win11Toolbox
 by - kalfin syah

+## how to use this toolbox
+1. Download the python file
+2.

 ## features in version 1.0.0 :
 - Open System Properties Performance.
 - Menage Startup Apps.